Geelong Field Naturalists Club: History

 The Geelong region has a long history of conservation work, with a naturalist club, also named the Geelong Field Naturalists Club, meeting in the area from 1880 till their conclusion of activities in 1932.
 This club was the second field naturalist club founded in Victoria.

 In this time, the club produced two serial publications, The Geelong Naturalist: The Journal of the Geelong Field Naturalists' Club (1891–1931) and The Wombat: Journal of the Geelong Field Naturalists' Club (1895–1902).
 The club was also responsible for the first Nature Study Exhibition of the Gordon Technical College in 1884, awarding school students with scholarships to undertake education in horticulture.

 The modern Geelong Field Naturalists Club was founded in 1961 by Australian naturalist Trevor Pescott and several other Geelong locals.
-Prescott served as president for three years and edited the Geelong Naturalist.
-He still leads the club's Fauna Group, which regularly undertakes animal surveys of the region.
+Pescott served as president for three years and edited the Geelong Naturalist.

 The GFNC and president at the time, Jack Wheeler, were instrumental in the early 1960s in establishing the Ocean Grove Nature Reserve.